proxsee/sdk-cordova/README.md

 On iOS 8+ you must simply provide the NSLocationAlwaysUsageDescription key (and description) in your application's plist file.
 You can modify this file directly or use some other way to manage it;
 As of this writing Cordova does not do this on its own.
-Once this plist setting is provided, Proxsee will automatically prompt the user for location access when you enable it.
+Once this plist setting is provided, ProxSee will automatically prompt the user for location access when you enable it.
-*It is your responsibility to only enable Proxsee at a time which makes sense for your application.*
+*It is your responsibility to only enable ProxSee at a time which makes sense for your application.*

 ## <a name="usage"></a>Usage

-All API calls in the Proxsee Cordova plugin are:
+All API calls in the ProxSee Cordova plugin are:
 * In the proxsee namespace (e.g. `proxsee.init(...)`)
 * Have (generally optional but recommended) callbacks as the first two parameters (onSuccess and onError respectively)
 * onError callbacks all include an error message as the first parameter.